Produce

 1

-Wash tomatoes thoroughly under running water before eating, cutting, or cooking.
+Wash fresh tomatoes under running water before eating, cutting, or cooking.

 2

-Prevent cross-contamination by keeping tomatoes separate from raw meat, poultry, and seafood.
+Prevent cross-contamination by keeping fresh produce separate from raw meat, poultry, and seafood.

 3

-Use clean cutting boards, utensils, and hands when preparing tomatoes.
+Use clean cutting boards, utensils, and hands when preparing.

 Related Items